top of page

 Redefining Recovery with Adaptive VR

 Targeted Brain Rehabilitation (TBR) is an innovative therapy designed to help people living with phantom limb pain.
-Using a completely hands-free, gaze-controlled experience, TBR gently retrains the brain through guided exercises proven to reduce discomfort and restore a sense of control.
+Using a completely hands-free, gaze-controlled experience, TBR gently retrains the brain through guided exercises proven to reduce discomfort and facilitate functional recovery.

 TBRx menu